Tracy Stone-Manning: Environmental activism

 In 1989, a friend of Stone-Manning's, and fellow environmental activist, was involved in tree spiking in Idaho's Clearwater National Forest.
 Tree spiking is a tactic used to deter logging by rendering a tree dangerous to cut, either by a lumberjack or in a sawmill, and is considered an act of eco-terrorism.
 At the friend's behest, Stone-Manning wrote an anonymous, profanity-laced letter to federal officials, informing them of the tree spiking and warning that "a lot of people could get hurt" if logging were to continue.
 In her 1993 federal court testimony, Stone-Manning admitted that she had retyped, edited, and mailed the letter.
 She received prosecutorial immunity in order to testify against the activist.
 The activist was found guilty and sentenced to 17 months in prison.

 Personal life

 Stone-Manning is married to Richard Manning, an environmental author and journalist.
-As of 2021, she lives in Missoula, Montana.
+She resides in Missoula, Montana, and Washington, D.C.